ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Signature: 0x11d7e983417280bdf1c55da51359eb06262f0feadad1c6ebdf497a6e6db92c5e506536c1c2b6bd3ef726d163c710d5adcbe787a2440be5ad79cac52e950407b21f
 ```

-#### Submit
+#### Submit Send TX

-Now that both owners have signed the proposal, the `threshold` requirement has been met and we can now submit the proposal.
+Now that both owners have signed the proposal, the `threshold` requirement has been met and we can
+now submit the proposal.

 ```zsh
 yarn safe submit-proposal 0x5134dc35909ff592c55a64c1a5947dd4844b1bca2a45df68ed9c3019133bf44d